YaleOpenLab/openx/stellar/docs/notes.md

 have two contracts - investors and platforms, contractors' access for funds

+## Stuff to discuss for call 5:

+progress on stages, naming schemes and stuff, how external partners integrate into the whole system and planning calls with them when fit to see their timelines

+PoC, FE developer availability and whether we can get resources from the YBI to do something.

+Further progress, direction of PoC from a CLI based interface to a working model

+General code overview and changes since last call, sending people binaries that they can test out and run without problems and getting feedback.
+Also what to talk to Jase from neighborly about, who'd be around for that, etc

 ## TODOs copied from the Ethereum Smart Contract

 ### TODO TENDER PROCESS & REQUEST FOR PROPOSALS ###